08Aristodemus24/phil-jurisprudence-recsys/readme.md

 1. somehow convert each row that has a unique user and their corresponding rated item to a dictionary with each value as a set in a vectorized way: https://stackoverflow.com/questions/65436865/how-to-convert-dataframe-into-dictionary-of-sets

 **Side notes:**

+## Tuning Model
+**Prerequisites to do:**
+1.
+**To do:**
+1. try python train_model.py -d juris-600k --protocol A --model_name DFM --n_features 8 --n_epochs 100 --rec_alpha 0.000075 --rec_lambda 1 --rec_keep_prob 0.8 --batch_size 8192
+2. python train_model.py -d juris-600k --protocol A --model_name FM --n_epochs 100 --rec_lambda 1 --rec_keep_prob 0.8 --batch_size 8192

+**Questions:**

+**Insights:**
+1. the higher the auc the more accurate the model is in classifying the 0 class as a 0 class and the 1 class as a 1 class for instance in a binary classification task.
+The more it is closer to one the more accurate it is the more it is closer to 0 the more it is inaccurate, if it is closer to 0.5 it means the model has no class separation capacity whatsoever

+**Articles:**

 ## Analyzing embeddings
 **Prerequisites to do:**